Make-A-Wish Iowa CEO Removed After Discovery of ‘Financial Irregularities’

 Make-A-Wish Iowa, located in Urbandale, works to grant the wishes of children with critical illnesses.

 “We do that through the generosity of our donors — both individual and corporate.
 Every dollar is a gift and our financial management must be above reproach.
-Anything less in unacceptable,” Make-A-Wish Iowa’s Board of Directors said in the memo.
+Anything less is unacceptable,” Make-A-Wish Iowa’s Board of Directors said in the memo.

 Read Make-A-Wish Iowa’s full statement below: